amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

 ### merge-sort.js

+Main function:

-If the input list is of size 1, then no need sort, just return it
+If the input list is of size 1, then no need sort, just return it.

-Split the array into 2 halves, using “splice” function
+Split the array into 2 halves, using “splice” function.

-Sort each halves using the “mergeSort()” function
+Sort each halves using the “mergeSort()” function.

-Combine the sorted left and sorted right
+Combine the sorted left and sorted right.

+mergeSort() function:

+If both left and right list still have at least 1 element

+Pick the smaller first element and push to the result array

+Combine the result list with left and right list.

+This is because as it could be only one list was emptied.
+(When would this happen?)

 ### quick-sort.js